SquidFinder/artemis-ui/README.md

 - ArtemisPad
 - Incubator

 If you'd like to contribute (hugely appreciated), pull from the beta branch, we'll then merge to main!
+We offer bounties in MIS tokens.
 Read the guidelines below...

 #### Install dependencies and run locally